What's it all about?

 Closely examine each fingerprint, and identify its pattern using the information sheet.
 Record this information on your chart.

-Finally, work out whose prints belong to whom.
+Finally, match the prints to their owners.
 Collect a labelled latent print.
 Look carefully to see if the labelled print is yours.
-If it's not your print, work closely with your colleagues to work out which labelled print belongs to you.
+If it’s not your print, work closely with your colleagues to work out which labelled print belongs to you.

 This is easy to do, if a bit messy.
 Only a little talcum powder is needed to get a good result for the latent prints.
 Make sure that the reverse side of the black card is named, not the front as that would be a bit too easy!
 Designate a teacher or responsible student as the ‘Police Officer’.